 Along with this gold rush comes a real nugget, a new disc from Ivan Ilić for Chandos.
 This recital is different, in that it concerns the transcriptions for piano of selected symphonic works by Haydn, by the composer’s contemporary Carl David Stegmann.
 Ilić’s story is one of chance discovery – he was invited to rifle through a box of sheet music by a friend and chanced across a copy of Stegmann’s arrangement of Symphony no. 44.
 Three years later and a recording of this – along with further transcriptions of Symphonies nos 75 & 92 – makes for an absorbing reappraisal of the manner in which this part of the repertory would be consumed in the pre-gramophone middle-class home.

-This August, Haydn Society of Great Britain Director Denis McCaldin travelled to Eisenstadt to take part in a symposium.
-Professor McCaldin writes:
+Haydn Society of Great Britain director Denis McCaldin writes: